 In short, "Any way I vote, you should be able to vote in an equal and opposite fashion."
 Mark Frohnmeyer, founder of the Equal Vote Coalition.

-Passing the Equality Criterion is the key to eliminating vote-splitting and the Spoiler Effect.
+Passing the Equality Criterion is the key to preventing vote-splitting and the Spoiler Effect.

 Vote-Splitting and Alternative Voting methods: